MockaWolke/hate_speech_detection/README.md

 # Hate Speech Detection - Local Inference

-This repository contains example code for performing local inference using Hugging Face's transformers models.
-This can be used for almost every existing model as also for some Hate Speech Detection ones.
+This repository contains example code for performing local inference using Hugging Face's transformer models.
+This can be used for almost every existing model as well as for some Hate Speech Detection ones.

-Often running LLMs on a CPU can be quite slow, luckily there is the ONNX runtime which can often provide a 2-3x speedup.
-There is some examle code to run a model with onnx and also with simple pytorch.
+Often, running large language models (LLMs) on a CPU can be quite slow.
+Fortunately, the ONNX runtime can often provide a 2-3x speedup.
+There is some example code to run a model with ONNX and also with simple PyTorch.

-If you have a Nvidia GPU or an Apple Silicon mac, you can have even faster inference.
-Some setup tutorial is also at the bottom.
+If you have an NVIDIA GPU or an Apple Silicon Mac, you can achieve even faster inference.
+Setup tutorials are also provided at the bottom.

 ## Install ONNX Runtime